By Gina Morin, Design Intervention

 - What impression do my marketing designs give my customers?

-- What kind of feedback, if any, am I getting about my brand from my customers?
+- What kind of feedback, if any, am I getting from my customers?

 By taking the time to evaluate your visual communication, you can get a clearer picture of what you can do to make sure that good design brings you good business.